 During our 50s and beyond, a number of things can converge to create a time of real transition and change.
 These changes might feel difficult, but if we support ourselves well through them, they can lend way to a really rich and positive period in our lives.
 Plus, embracing the changes we’re experiencing can give us huge freedom.

 Important life transitions can include career changes, or our role within our family changing as our children grow up and our parents become older.
 We might find that we’ve reached a point in our career where we think ‘Is this it now?’, and decide we want more.
-We might be going through the menopause – and some of us will have experienced bereavements and losses as well.
-Sometimes a cumulation of a few things at once can mean that we may ‘lose our mojo’ for a while, and not understand why.
+We might be going through menopause – and some of us will have experienced bereavements and losses as well.
+Sometimes, a cumulation of a few things at once can mean that we may ‘lose our mojo’ for a while, and not understand why.

 Below, we’ll explore how preconceived ideas of what our 50s and 60s ‘should’ look like can affect our present reality, and how we can challenge our inner critic to thrive through change.